Self-Employment Taxes for Americans Abroad

 Paying self-employment tax does help you earn credits towards receiving US Social Security benefits later on.

-According to the IRS, this year self-employed individuals receive one credit for every $1,410 of earnings – with up to four credits per year.
+According to the US Social Security Administration, in 2023, self-employed individuals receive one credit for every $1,640 of earnings – with up to four credits per year.
 The credits you earn over the years will stay on your Social Security record, regardless if you change businesses later on.

 You must have worked and paid Social Security taxes for a certain length of time to get benefits.
 The amount of time you need to work depends on your date of birth.
 However, no one needs more than 10 years of work (40 credits).

 Keep in mind, the maximum is 40 credits.
-You might still be entitled to partial social security benefits if you don’t hit the full 40.
+You might still be eligible to receive partial social security benefits if you don’t hit the full 40.

 The Social Security Office sends hundreds of thousands of payments internationally.
-If you are interested in getting US social security benefits later, it will be important to:
+If you have an interest in getting US social security benefits later, it will be important to:

 - Understand how many credits you already have from working in the US prior to moving abroad